Equinoxtic/Funkin-Laser/COMPILING.md

 This will only take up 4GB of your storage

-After you hve done all of these steps, it is time for you to start installing the engine
+After you have done all of these steps, it is time for you to start installing the engine

 ## Installing the engine